dylan-lang/opendylan/documentation/duim-reference/source/layouts.rst

 .. generic-function:: pane-layout

-   Returns the layout that contains the specified pane in *define pane*.
+   Returns the layout that contains the specified pane in :macro:`define pane`.

    :signature: pane-layout *pane* => *layout-pane*

    :parameter pane: An instance of type :class:`<sheet>`.
    :value layout-pane: An instance of type :class:`<sheet>`.

    :description: